projectTamaru/DNS-Server/README.md

 You will need to install Python 3 and run these commands in the Terminal.

-> pip install dnslib requests
+> python3 -m pip install dnslib requests

 To run it, simply type in:

 > sudo python3 RiiConnect24-DNS-Server.py

-Replace `python3` with the name/path to your Python binary if necessary
+Replace `p RiiConnect24-DNS-Server.py` with the name/path to your file if necessary

 # How to use it?